Abortion ruling prompts variety of reactions from states

 Background: A 1973 North Carolina law that banned most abortions after 20 weeks of pregnancy is currently unenforceable after federal judges struck it down as unconstitutional in 2019 and 2021.
 Instead, abortions can be performed until fetal viability.
 A state law approved in 2015 provides for post-viability abortions only in a “medical emergency,” which means the woman would die or face a “serious risk” of substantial and irreversible physical impairment without the procedure.

 Effect of Supreme Court ruling: Now that Roe v.
 Wade has been overturned, the 20-week ban could be restored.
 Legal experts say formal action would have to be taken to cancel the earlier court rulings striking it down.
-Republican legislative leaders late Friday asked state Attorney General Josh Stein, a Democrat and abortion rights supporter whose agency’s lawyers defended the 20-week law, to act.
+On the day of the ruling, Republican legislative leaders asked state Attorney General Josh Stein, a Democrat and abortion rights supporter whose agency’s lawyers defended the 20-week law, to demand the ban’s injunction be lifted.
 Otherwise, they said they would seek to intervene.
+Stein hasn’t committed to going to court, telling lawmakers on July 1 that a ”thorough legal review” of the matter may take weeks to complete.
+Separately, Cooper signed an executive order on Wednesday that shields out-of-state abortion patients from extradition and prohibits agencies under his control from assisting other states’ prosecutions of abortion patients who travel to North Carolina for the procedure.

-What’s next: Republican General Assembly leaders don’t plan to consider additional abortion restrictions during the soon-to-end legislative session, meaning a likely intensification of electoral efforts to gain the five additional seats the GOP needs to reach veto-proof margins come 2023.
-Cooper and other Democrats already are making abortion rights a key campaign pitch.
-Abortion politics are also expected to figure in two state Supreme Court seat elections in November.
+What’s next: Republican General Assembly leaders didn’t consider additional abortion restrictions in their legislative session that ended July 1.
+The party will likely intensify its efforts in this year's elections to gain the five additional seats it needs for veto-proof margins.
+Cooper and other Democrats already are making abortion rights a key campaign issue.
+Abortion politics also are expected to figure into two state Supreme Court elections in November.
 Republicans would gain a majority on the court if they win at least one of them.

 ———